-42. PKSF will require the POs to provide a grievance mechanism, process, or procedure to receive and facilitate resolution of concerns and grievances of project affected parties arising in connection with the project, in particular about the POs' environmental and social

-- performance.
-The grievance mechanism will be proportionate to the risks and impacts of the project. - 43.
+- 44. PKSF will provide a grievance mechanism, process, or procedure to receive and facilitate resolution of concerns and grievances of project affected parties arising in connection with the project, in particular about its environmental and social performance.
+The grievance mechanism will be proportionate to the risks and impacts of the project. - 45.
 Project-affected parties may submit complaints regarding a project to the project grievance mechanism, appropriate local grievance mechanism.
 The GRM ensures that complaints received are promptly reviewed in order to address project-related concerns.
 After bringing their concerns directly to the PKSF's management attention and giving PKSF Management a reasonable opportunity to respond.
 Project affected parties may submit their complaint to the PKSF's Governing body to request an inspection to determine whether harm has occurred as a direct result of PKSF's noncompliance with its policies and procedures.
 Further details are provided in Annex 1.